-Power BI offers APIs for embedding your dashboards and reports into applications.
-The Power BI APIs offer a consistent set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding content.
+The Power BI service (SaaS) and the Power BI Embedded service in Azure (PaaS) have APIs for embedding your dashboards and reports.
+This feature means you have a set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.

 There are two main scenarios when embedding Power BI content.
 Embedding for users in your organization (who have licenses for Power BI) and embedding for your users and customers without requiring them to have Power BI licenses.
 The Power BI REST API allows for both scenarios.

 Embedding for your organization allows you to extend the Power BI service.
 Embedding for your organziation requires that users of your application sign into the Power BI service when they want to view their content.
 Once someone in your organization signs in, they will only have access to dashboards and reports that they own or that have been shared with them in the Power BI service.

 Examples of embedding for your organization include internal applications, such as SharePoint Online, Microsoft Teams integration (you must have Admin rights), and Microsoft Dynamics.

 For embedding for your organization, see the following: